andreasmalta/choco_packages/geupd/Readme_en.txt

            for [Port Name]
       3-3.
 After that, install the printer driver according to the Wizard.

- 4. When the driver installed in Windows Server 2008 is shared and installing the driver with which the number of bits differ from the additional driver, the message "Input the path to Windows Media" may be displayed.
-    ==>In the case, please install the printer driver in the way described below.
-      4-1.
-Please prepare the driver to add Windows Server 2008 and PC in which the OS with the same number of bits is installed, and assign the drive (example: C drive) to which Windows is installed in the server side as a network drive.
-      4-2.
-When the above-mentioned message comes out at the time of a driver addition, Please select [Reference] button and specify the file in which the above-mentioned network drive was required.

- 5. When you specify the path of the shared printer by [Manual Selection] of Installer, you can not find the printers from [Reference] button in Windows 7 and Windows Server 2008 R2 or later operating system.
+ 4. When you specify the path of the shared printer by [Manual Selection] of Installer, you can not find the printers from [Reference] button in Windows 10 and Windows Server 2012 or later operating system.
     ==>In this case, please enter the path of the shared printer directly.

 ==========================================================================================